CSsoftwareeng/movie_recommender_system/README.md

 ## User Guide
 __[gender]__
 - Enter the gender with double quotes -> Ex : "F" or "M"
-- If gender is not passed through as an argument, the program doesn't take gender into account when selecting a list of recommended movies.
+- If gender is passed through as an empty string "", the program doesn't take gender into account when selecting a list of recommended movies.
 -----------------------------
 __[age]__
 - Enter the age with double quotes -> EX: "22"
-- If age is not passed through as an argument, the program doesn't take age into account when selecting a list of recommended movies.
+- If age is passed through as an empty string "", the program doesn't take age into account when selecting a list of recommended movies.
 -----------------------------
 __[occupation]__
 - Enter the occupation with double quotes -> Ex : "educator"
 - Only one occupation is allowed.
-- If you don't pass through an occupation as an argument, the program doesn't take occupation into account when selecting a list of recommended movies.
+- If you pass through an occupation as an empty string "", the program doesn't take occupation into account when selecting a list of recommended movies.
 - Occupation can be chosen from the following choices:<br/>

 other | academic | educator | artist | clerical | admin | college | grad student | customer service | doctor